archdroid-org/archdroid-org.github.io/images/odroidc4/wayfire/index.md

 # Wayfire Image for Odroid C4/HC4

-Specific details about this environment setup can be see on the [Wayfire](/env/wayfire) environment page.
+Specific details about this environment setup can be seen on the [Wayfire](/env/wayfire) environment page.

 ### Distinct features from regular ALARM tarballs